vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 **Continuous Integration** for the most part is about the second item in the
 list: _making sure everyone is on the same page_.
-Individuality is important for problem solving: it offers new angles, allows people to shine where they are good at.
-But it can be a problem in case of things like formatting preferences and build environments.
+Individuality is important for problem solving: it offers new angles and allows people to shine where they are able.
+But it can be a problem in cases such as formatting preferences and build environments.
 Homogeneity is preferred in these instances.
 Therefore, the decision makers band together to lay down some ground rules for everyone to follow.
 These include things such as:

 1. Expected behaviour that is standardized using _tests_.
 2. _Source Code formatting_ guidelines that are strictly enforced.
-3. Managing build and release _environments_ with relevant dependencies managed.
+3. Managing build and release _environments_ with relevant dependencies.

 Once all protocols are in place, it is beneficial to automate these steps.
 It saves on time and effort while allowing the team to experiment without